npasqualotto/videotophotos/README.md

 # R code to break camera trap videos into images (.jpg files)

-[Explain in more details what my code do...]
+[Explain in more details how my code works ...]

 ``` {r}
 ## loading packages